pteamcloud/poc-team-cloud/setupScripts/README.md

 - make sure the main ethernet interface can provide NAT service:

 	$  iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

+CREATION OF A VIRTUAL MACHINE

+To create a vm, run the script createKvmHost.sh located in poc-team-cloud/setupScripts, with the following arguments:

+the hostname of the vm
+the size of RAM
+vCPU number
+virtual hard disk size
+the name of virtual bridge

+Ex: poc-team-cloud/setupScripts$ ./createKvmHost.sh.sh ptc0 1024 2 20 virbr1
+this shows how to create a vm with the following features:
+hostname: ptc0
+1 GB of RAM
+2 vCPUs
+20 GB of virtual hard disk
+attached to virtual bridge virbr1

+TRAFFIC REDIRECTION
+This section describes how to redirect inbound traffic from a main server to its hosted virtual machines. next